Doubly Robust Interval Estimation for Optimal Policy Evaluation in Online Learning: Introduction

-The rest of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 We introduce notation and formulate our problem, followed by preliminaries of standard contextual bandit algorithms and the formal definition of probability of exploration.
-In Section \ref{sec:DREAMinf}, we detail the DREAM method and its implementation details.
+In Section \ref{sec:DREAMinf}, we introduce the DREAM method and its implementation details.
 Then in Section \ref{sec:4}, we derive theoretical results of DREAM under contextual bandits by establishing the convergence rate of the probability of exploration and deriving the asymptotic normality of the online mean estimator.
-Extensive simulations are conducted to demonstrate the empirical performance of the proposed method in Section \ref{sec:simu}, followed by a real application using OpenML datasets in Section \ref{sec:realdata}.
-We conclude our paper in Section \ref{sec:discussion} by discussing the performance of the proposed DREAM in terms of the regret bound and a direct extension of our method for policy evaluation with any known policy in online learning.
+Extensive simulation studies are conducted to demonstrate the empirical performance of the proposed method in Section \ref{sec:simu}, followed by a real application using OpenML datasets in Section \ref{sec:realdata}.
+We conclude our paper in Section \ref{sec:discussion} by discussing the performance of the proposed DREAM in terms of the regret bound and a direct extension of our method for policy evaluation of any known policy in online learning.
 All the additional results and technical proofs are given in the appendix.